RowanGreycastle/Chaydis/content/Ascended/Inuri.md

 ## Dietary Considerations

 They are omnivorous, though they consider meat to be a rare treat that must be enjoyed to its fullest.

+## Procreation and Young

+Inuri queens emerge fully formed from the base of [[The Sunspire]], with the knowledge of how to create a colony.
+The process of chipping small shards from her own body is a strange one.
+The body itself is made of a clay-like excretion that only the queen is capable of producing, and the melding of the shards and sculpting of the body essence is said to be quite cathartic.

+Each shard contains some small aspect of a queen's personality, hopefully suited for whatever task the new colony member will be assigned.
+All* have extreme devotion to their queen, as she is the true individual among them.
+It is by her continued existence that survival of the colony is assured.

 ## Communication Methods